What is AB 481?

 The UC Board of Regents is the governing body for the ten UC Police Departments.

-To help guide this process and create transparency for our community, the UC Merced Police Department established this webpage to provide all required materials including draft policy, current applicable equipment, and full text of the bill.
+To help guide this process and create transparency for our community, the UC Merced Police Department established this webpage to provide all required materials including policy, current applicable equipment, and full text of the bill.

-- UC Merced Police Department Policy 709 (Draft)
+- UC Merced Police Department Policy 709

-- UC Police Military Equipment Inventory (Draft)
+- UC Police Military Equipment Inventory (2023 update to inventory coming soon)

 - California Legislature AB 481 (Full Text)